EngrShabir135/EngrShabir135/README.md

 ### 🎓 **Computer System Engineer**
 🎯 Passionate about **Machine Learning & Web Development**
-🚀 Exploring **Data Science, AI, and Cloud Technologies** ** True strength is proving yourself in tough conditions, not waiting for the perfect ones** 📩 Reach me at:
+🚀 Exploring **Data Science, AI, and Cloud Technologies** 📩 Reach me at:
 🔗 [LinkedIn](https://www.linkedin.com/in/engr-shabir-411357262/) | ✉️ [Email](mailto:muhammadshabir594@gmail.com)